Ninjago: Legacy of the Green Ninja: Release

-After being betrayed by Skales, Garmadon finds himself on the Dark Island with the disembodied voice of the Overlord.
-The venom of the Great Devourer seeps into catacombs beneath Ninjago and animates a Stone Army, which wreaks havoc on Ninjago City.
-Garmadon takes control of the Stone Army using the Helmet of Shadows.
-The Ninjas, Lloyd, Sensei Wu and Misako journey to the Dark Island to find a 'Temple of Light' that can restore the Ninjas' elemental powers but are attacked by Starteeth (barnacle-like star fish) that start eating through their ship.
-The ninja travel to the Dark Island to stop Garmadon and reach the Temple of Light to harness their elemental powers and bestow Golden Power on Lloyd.
-They fail to stop the Celestial Clock from counting down to the final battle.
-Garmadon's super weapon, Garmatron, is used to fire dark matter into Ninjago.
-The Overlord is revealed to be the dark lord from the prophecy.
-He possesses Garmadon and heads to Ninjago with his army.
-The ninja return to Ninjago on Ultra Dragon and are forced to defend Lloyd while being hit by dark matter, leaving Lloyd to confront the Overlord alone.
-The Overlord transforms into a massive dragon, but Lloyd uses his Golden Power to destroy the Overlord in an explosion of light, which purges Garmadon of evil and transforms Lloyd into the Golden Ninja.
+Synopsis

+After Garmadon destroyed the Great Devourer, the ninja begun to train Lloyd the chosen Green Ninja to be ready for the final battle against his own father.
+Garmadon tried to sabotage Lloyd using the mega-weapon from being more powerful to finally win.
+As he arrived to the Dark Island, a half of Ninjago, Garmadon teams up with the Overlord; Who had fought against the First Spinjitzu Master once.
+The ninja made Lloyd ready to fight against his father, the final battle against good and evil.

 Episodes

 Ratings

 The Season 2 premiere was listed as the top telecast of the day with children aged 2–11 and all boys on Wednesday 18 July 2012 and secured more than 2.8 million total viewers aged 2+.
 It was the top telecast in its Wednesday, 8 p.m. time period with children aged 6–11 and 9-14 and all boys.
 The series led Cartoon Network to the number one television network position on Wednesday nights with children aged 2–11 and all boys.
 The season premiere increased average ratings by double and triple digits compared to its original Season 1 premiere for the same time period (ranging between 124% and 184%), the previous four weeks (between 114% and 154%) and all competitive programming including Disney Channel and Nickelodeon in the same time period (between 14% and 506%) The total number of viewers aged 2+ increased by 30%.